rust-lang-nursery/rust-cookbook/src/net.md

 [![reqwest-badge]][reqwest] [![cat-net-badge]][cat-net]

+Uses [`reqwest::Client::head`] to get the content-length and validate if the server sets the header [`reqwest::header::ContentRange`], required to confirm the support of partial downloads.

-Download content using [`reqwest::get`] and setting the [`reqwest::header::Range`] to do partial downloads, and between these show a basic progress bar.
+If supported downloads the content using [`reqwest::get`], setting the [`reqwest::header::Range`] to do partial downloads in chunks of 100 bytes, between these writes basic progress messages.

 Range header, defined in [RFC7233][HTTP Range RFC7233].